IDv4: Aegis

 Identity is layer one, not the product.

-Issuing an agent a credential doesn't stop it from misusing one.
-Aegis ties workload identity to enforced policy, human approvals, and a replayable audit chain.
+Issuing an agent a credential doesn't stop the agent from misusing it.
+Aegis ties workload identity to enforced policy, human approvals, and tamper-evident policy decisions.

 vs. cloud-native governance

 Microsoft governs Microsoft agents.
 AWS governs Bedrock agents.
-Aegis governs the agents you actually run — across OpenAI, Anthropic, your own models, and any MCP tool.
+Aegis governs the agents you actually run — route them through it, and one policy model covers OpenAI, Anthropic, your own models, and any MCP tool.

 Where Aegis fits